EN

 Employers should consult the Government COVID-19 guidance at Coronavirus (COVID-19): guidance and support - GOV.UK (www.gov.uk) when deciding how training can be carried out safely.

-It remains the employer’s responsibility to not allow anyone to operate lift trucks on any premises without authorisation.
-Authorisation should only be given where employees have completed suitable training in line with the guidance at https://www.hse.gov.uk/pubns/indg462.pdf and have achieved an appropriate level of operating ability.
+It remains the employer’s responsibility to ensure that no one operates lift trucks on any premises without authorization.
+Authorization should only be given where employees have completed suitable training, including instructor training, in line with the guidance at https://www.hse.gov.uk/pubns/indg462.pdf and have achieved an appropriate level of operating ability.

 Upcoming Courses

-More dates available just give us a call.
+More dates are available for our instructor training and lift truck training programs; just give us a call.

 Our Accreditations